 Students and employees are expected to make off-campus childcare arrangements.
 The College assumes no responsibility for the supervision of children.
 At no time should children be left unattended either in buildings, grounds or vehicles.

 Food and Drink

 To protect equipment and furnishings in the classroom and laboratory areas, only water, in closed, covered containers, is permitted.
 No other food or drinks are allowed, unless specific permission is granted by the instructor.
-However, under no circumstance may food or drinks be in the laboratory areas.

 Lunch